 Exercise a high degree of caution because of the high level of serious crime.
 Pay close attention to your personal security at all times.
 Monitor media and other sources of information about possible new security risks.

 - The frequency of most types of crime is increasing.
 Robberies are frequently reported on the roads and at shopping centres.
-Visitors to big malls should remain vigilant at all times.
+Visitors to shopping malls should remain vigilant at all times.
 See

 Safety and security.

-- Travellers should be particularly cautious when using public transport.
+- Be cautious when using public transport.
 Avoid using minibus taxis due to safety and security concerns.
 Many of these vehicles are in poor condition, drivers, often unlicenced and almost invariably uninsured, drive erratically, and disputes between rival drivers may become violent.